BartlomiejSwit/My-First-Game/README.md

 Pong is a classic arcade game where two players compete against each other, controlling paddles to bounce a ball in such a way that the opponent cannot catch it.
 The game ends when one side reaches a specified number of points or when one side fails to catch the ball.

 ## Merge Game
-Pong is a classic arcade game where two players compete against each other, controlling paddles to bounce a ball in such a way that the opponent cannot catch it.
-The game ends when one side reaches a specified number of points or when one side fails to catch the ball.
+Merge Game is a game based on the principles of merging blocks of different colors or numerical values.
+Your goal is to merge blocks with the same values to create blocks with higher values and maximize your score.
+The game ends when the board is full and there are no more opportunities to merge blocks.

 ## Technologies
 * JavaScript